snwlprd/RAPTOR/README.md

              /| "' '" |\
 ```

-Rapid Analysis for Plasma Turbulence Or Raptor
+Rapid Analysis for Plasma Turbulence Or RAPTOR